Christmas stockings are a wonderful way to add cheer to your holiday decor and create lasting family traditions.

-I love how Christmas Stockings are decorative and really do add cheer to your Christmas decor, but are also used for Christmas family traditions.
-I always hang our Christmas Stockings on the wall or the stairway railing.
-Then on Christmas Eve I fill them with small gifts and treats for my three children and pop them under the Christmas tree.
+Since I have never had a home with a fireplace, oh how I would love one at Christmastime, I hang our stockings on the wall or the stairway railing.
+Then late on Christmas Eve fill them with small gifts and treats for my children and place them under the Christmas tree.

 TO MAKE A CHRISTMAS STOCKING YOU WILL NEED: